rohitrango/Variational-Autoencoder-with-Arbitrary-Conditioning/README.md

 Check out [`RESULTS.md`](https://github.com/rohitrango/ICLR-challenge/blob/master/RESULTS.md) for more results.

+## Style Guide
+I have tried to follow PEP8 style guides for this project (PyLint score: 9.41/10, check out the config [here](https://github.com/rohitrango/ICLR-challenge/blob/master/.pylintrc)).
+Inspiration has been taken from [Detectron](https://github.com/facebookresearch/Detectron), [this repo](https://github.com/ms-sharma/Adversarial-Semisupervised-Semantic-Segmentation), and other open source repositories.
+If you want to contribute, please submit a PR.

 ## Updates
 **17 Mar 2019:** Set up the directory structure and general flow of the paper after reading and understanding the paper at the implementation level.
 Added dataloaders for MNIST and CelebA.